The website features some snippets from my travel photo collections and and genealogy-related topics. It includes a link to our genealogy website.

 In addition to fair dealing as permitted by the copyright law of your country, text and images on the pages of this website are communicated to the public for viewing only.
 To copy and use them in any way, permission must first be obtained by sending a request using the Contact Form

-How do you prove who your are and who your parents and grandparents were?
-The first step is to gather various documents in your home and home of other family members of your family.
+How do you prove who you are and who your parents and grandparents were?
+The first step is to gather various documents in your home and the homes of other family members.

-Our Family History menu opens our family genealogy database that includes family side branches.
-If you find yourself on any of these pages, please send me a brief email for any additions, edits & correction
+Our Family History menu provides access to our family genealogy database, which includes family side branches.
+If you encounter any of these pages, kindly send me a brief email to request any additions, edits, or corrections.

-In large parts of Europe, state administration, and thus population registration, was secularised in connection with the French Revolution.
-It was then refined by a Napoleon Bonaparte and spread far beyond the borders of France.
+In the majority of Europe, the secularisation of state administration, and consequently population registration, occurred during the French Revolution.
+This process was further refined by Napoleon Bonaparte and subsequently disseminated beyond the borders of France.

-During Napoleon's conquests of large parts of Europe, the new order spread, where the state took over the registration of population from the church - for example in the Netherlands where it changed in 1811.
-Before 1811 population records were held in church archives, after 1811 it is held in Civil registration archives.
-Eventually the system spread to other countries, England in 1837, Germany (Standesamt) at the latest in 1876, Denmark in 1924 and Sweden as late as 1991.
+During Napoleon’s extensive conquests across Europe, the new system was implemented, wherein the state assumed the responsibility for population registration from the church.
+For instance, in the Netherlands, this change transpired in 1811.
+Prior to 1811, population records were stored in church archives, while after that date, they were transferred to civil registration archives.
+Eventually, this system extended to other countries, including England in 1837, Germany (Standesamt) at the latest in 1876, Denmark in 1924, and Sweden as late as 1991.

 Ancestry BillionGrave Familysearch Find a Grave Geni MyHeritage ScotlandsPeople Trove